bundlecraft-io/bundlecraft/docs/test-ca-generator.md

 ## Purpose

-BundleCraft is a **certificate trust management** system—it processes and distributes public trust anchors, never private keys.
+BundleCraft is a **certificate trust management** system-it processes and distributes public trust anchors, never private keys.
 However, development and testing require test certificate chains.

 This tool bridges that gap by:
 - Generating test certificates on-demand